 Do you need an editor?

 I'm happy to discuss projects of any length.
-I charge $80 per hour, so contact me for an estimate.
+I charge $80 per hour for editing, or $150 for a 45-minute brainstorming Skype call, so contact me for an estimate.

 Your manuscript read, analysed in comment boxes and summarised as a whole in a separate document.
 For two years, I was a manuscript editor for London-based The Do-Not Press, and recently worked on manuscript assessment and development for WestWords, Western Sydney's Literature Development Organisation.
 I've also worked on manuscripts on a freelance basis.
 A competitively priced $1500 for up to 50,000 words, and $100 per 10,000 words thereafter.